christophihl/startupengineer/content/_repos/dat_sci_1/03_dat_acq.md

 #### Scraping

-Inspecting the file manually first makes sense, because R retrieves the page in a different way then we do inside a browser:
+Inspecting the file manually first makes sense, because R retrieves the page in a different way than we do inside a browser:

 ```r
 html_home <- read_html(url_home)